top of page

 4. Combine Ingredients: Gradually add the liquid ingredients to the dry ingredients, stirring gently until just combined.
 Be careful not to overmix, as this can make the cake dense.

 5. Bake: Pour the batter into the prepared cake pan and smooth the top with a spatula.
-Bake in the preheated oven for 25-35 minutes, or until a toothpick inserted into the center comes out clean.
-Baking time may vary depending on tin and oven.
+Bake in the preheated oven for 25-35 minutes or until a toothpick inserted into the centre comes out clean.
+Baking time may vary depending on the tin and oven.

 6. Cool: Allow the cake to cool in the pan for about 10 minutes, then remove it from the pan and let it cool completely on a wire rack.